groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [elements], [first], [single].

 ### prefix

 `recorder.prefix(maxLength)` is a publisher expectation which waits for the recorded publisher to emit a certain number of elements, or to complete.

-When waiting for this expectation, an error is thrown if the publisher fails before `maxLength` elements are published.
+:x: When waiting for this expectation, an error is thrown if the publisher fails before `maxLength` elements are published.

-Otherwise, an array of received elements is returned, containing at most `maxLength` elements, or less if the publisher completes early.
+:white_check_mark: Otherwise, an array of received elements is returned, containing at most `maxLength` elements, or less if the publisher completes early.

 For example: